bennettsf/wordgame/README.md

 The letter buttons are generated using the functions in wordgame.py

-My next plan is to introduce logic similar to the game boggle in how you are able to construct your words to submit as well as visual updates!
+My next plan is to introduce logic similar to the game boggle in limitations to how you are able to construct your words as well as minor visual updates!